Digital Document Workflow Explained

 Businesses in the region consume almost double the amount paper of their European counterparts.

-However, there’s no doubt that the time and money spent on outdated work processes is a key driving factor.
+While digitally transforming workflows isn’t just about replacing paper-based processes, there’s little doubt that the time and money spent on outdated work processes is a key driving factor for businesses.

 Employees spending too long accessing information